 The reaction to the comments was swift and overwhelmingly negative.
 A&E then announced Phil Robertson’s “suspension,” a disingenuous move considering the fact that the new season was practically finished shooting before the GQ article surfaced.
 It was lifted soon after.
 However, once the mainstream media correctly called Robertson out on his archaic homophobia, the increased attention got the Duck Dynasty crew a whole new group of fans who may have ended up doing them more harm than good.

 Within weeks, the Duck Dynasty cast were the darlings of the far-right conservative fringe who had paid the show and the family behind it little attention before.
 Former Vice Presidential candidate turned professional conservative victim Sarah Palin defended Robertson’s words (while later admitting she’d never read the interview), and the GOP decided to make son Willie Robertson an “honored guest” at their response to President Obama’s State Of The Union address.
-These are the types of people that defiantly rail against gay marriage and LGBT rights even as both gain unprecedented public support.
+These are the types of people that defiantly rail against same-sex marriage and LGBT rights even as both gain unprecedented public support.
 Now, they’ve aligned themselves with Duck Dynasty.

 Media types that saw blood in the water pounced, and the following weeks saw more negative stories about Robertson and other cast members come to light.
-There was the disturbing video of the elder Robertson advising men to marry 15 year old girls and perhaps most damning of all, the remarkably clean-cut photos of son Willie and his family from earlier days that suggest that they may be more comfortable on the beaches of The Hamptons than in the swamps of Louisiana.
-Robertson’s words had now exposed the family and the show to be not only backwards and homophobic, but also something something that could be even worse: a fraud.
+There was the disturbing video of the elder Robertson advising men to marry 15 year old girls and, perhaps most damning of all, the remarkably clean-cut photos of son Willie and his family from earlier days that suggest that they may be more comfortable on the beaches of The Hamptons than in the swamps of Louisiana.
+Robertson’s words had now exposed the family and the show to be not only backwards and homophobic, but also something that could be even worse: a fraud.